CDL1-Sensor/Sensor_Dokumentation/README.md

 tensorflowjs_wizard

 Welcome to TensorFlow.js Converter.
-?
+- ?
 Please provide the path of model file or the directory that contains model files.
 If you are converting TFHub module please provide the URL.
 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\saved_ model\sensor_model.h5
-?
-What is your input model format? (auto-detected format is marked with *)  Keras (HDF5) * ?
+- ?
+What is your input model format? (auto-detected format is marked with *)  Keras (HDF5) *
+- ?
 What is your output format?
-TensoFlow.js Layers Model ?
+TensoFlow.js Layers Model
+- ?
 Do you want to compress the model? (this will decrease the model precision.)
-No compression (Higher accuracy) ?
+No compression (Higher accuracy)
+- ?
 Please enter shard size (in bytes) of the weight files?
+4194304
-4194304 ?
+- ?
 Do you want to split weights by layers?
 Yes
-?
+- ?
 Do you want to provide metadata?
-Provide your own metadata in the form: metadata_key:path/metadata.json
+- Provide your own metadata in the form: <br>
+metadata_key:path/metadata.json <br>
-Separate multiple metadata by comma.
+Separate multiple metadata by comma. <br>
-?
+- ?
 Which directory do you want to save the converted model in?
 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\sav ed_model\jsModel
-?
+- ?
 The output already directory exists, do you want to overwrite it?
-Yes converter command generated: tensorflowjs_converter --input_format=keras --metadata= --output_format=tfjs_layers_model --split_weights_by_layer --weight_shard_size_bytes=4194304 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\saved_model\sensor_model.h5 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\saved_model\jsModel
+Yes converter command generated: <br>
+tensorflowjs_converter --input_format=keras --metadata= --output_format=tfjs_layers_model --split_weights_by_layer --weight_shard_size_bytes=4194304 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\saved_model\sensor_model.h5 C:\Users\super\OneDrive\Dokumente\GitHub\Mobile_Frontend\Sensor_Klassifikation-mit-Deep-Learning\saved_model\jsModel